shsagir/play-area-sync/docs/install-slim-3.md

 # 6. Add fortrabbit as a remote
 $ git remote add fortrabbit {{ssh-user}}@deploy.{{region}}.frbit.com:{{app-name}}.git

-# 7. Push changes to fortrabbit
+# 7. Initial push and upstream
 $ git push -u fortrabbit master
+# That's it.

+# 8. From there on only
+$ git push
 ```

-That's it.
 You can see the welcome page in the browser:
 [https://{{app-name}}.frb.io/](https://{{app-name}}.frb.io/)